massimilianopal/chrome-profile-dock/README.md

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
-Feel free to use, modify, and share it!

 ---

 ## Contributing